alexisadorn/BestFriendFinder-cli-app/README.md

 at the Best Friend Animals Society's sanctuary in Kanab, UT.
 Help millions of homeless animals by choosing to '#AdoptDontShop'.

-BestFriendFinder will list available dogs, cats, rabbits, birds, horses, pigs, barnyard and small & furry animals.
+BestFriendFinder lists available dogs, cats, rabbits, birds, horses, pigs, barnyard and small & furry animals.
 You can learn more about the animal right here in the BestFriendFinder app, or copy/paste the link in your browser to find out how to adopt!